aman-coder03/DIRS/README.md

 When a query is asked:

 - The query is converted into an embedding vector.
-- The vector database searches for document chunks that are semantically similar.
+- The vector database performs semantic retrieval using FAISS or Chroma.
+- A BM25 retriever performs keyword-based ranking over the same chunks.
+- Scores from both retrieval methods are normalized and combined using weighted fusion.
-- The most relevant chunks are selected.
+- The top-ranked chunks are selected as contextual evidence.
 - These chunks are provided to the language model as context.
 - The model generates a grounded response based only on retrieved information.